 Show off your strands with a simple waterfall braid that stretches across the back of your head.
 Braids like these look best in day two or three hair.
-Try the TRESemmé Fresh Start Volumizing Dry Shampoo to clean up your hair and give your roots a little bit of volume.
+Try TRESemmé Fresh Start Volumizing Dry Shampoo to clean up your hair and give your roots a little bit of volume.

 35. Goddess Braids

 What better way to feel like the princess you are than by showcasing your locks in a goddess braid?
 Adorn your head with two chunky, tightly cornrowed braids separated by a deep side part.
 Use the length of your hair and weave it into a low bun, or go for a looser look by allowing your braids to dust along your shoulders.
 Add some charm by incorporating fancy accessories like pearls or other gems into the braid.
-Use a styling cream, like the Bed Head by TIGI Small Talk 3-in-1 Cream, to help sculpt your braid and spritz on a firm-hold hairspray to set.
+Use a styling cream, like Bed Head by TIGI Small Talk 3-in-1 Cream, to help sculpt your braid and spritz on a firm-hold hairspray to set.

 36. Braid & Curl

 Perfect for long and short tendrils alike.
 Allow your curly locks to flow freely and add a single skinny halo braid, or have two single braids, pinned on each side.
 Add a touch of volumizing spray to give lift and provide some flexible hold, bounce and volume to your hair.